 Raleigh in Wake County, North Carolina — The American South (South Atlantic)

-Topics.
-This historical marker is listed in these topic lists: Education • Women.
+Topics and series.
+This historical marker is listed in these topic lists: Churches & Religion • Education • Women.
+In addition, it is included in the North Carolina Division of Archives and History series list.
 A significant historical year for this entry is 1842.

 Location.
 35° 46.902′ N, 78° 39.199′ W. Marker is in Raleigh, North Carolina, in Wake County.
 Marker is on Hillsborough Street west of St. Mary's Street, on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: 900 Hillsborough Street, Raleigh NC 27603, United States of America.
 Touch for directions.